PA055/5839B-Notebook/Notebooks/building.typ

     ("Solid Works",   2, 4, 3, 2, 3, 3),
     ("Onshape",   1, 5, 4, 3, 4, 4),
   )
   #components.admonition(type: "note")[
-    Inventor Score far higher in some categories compared to other teams due to Eastern Tech's Engineering Program.
+    Inventor scored far higher in some categories compared to other teams due to Eastern Tech's Engineering Program.
 This program which the majority of the team is in teaches Inventor and provides us with a browser version of it.
 This ngeates Onshapes main advantage and gives us 3 teachers who can help fix any problems we run into.
   ]
   #components.admonition(type: "decision")[
     Due to a variety of reasons the main one being a lack of time to learn a new software and familiarty with Inventor it will continue to be our primary design software.
   ]